Major highways in the UAE you should know about

 E311: SHEIKH MOHAMMED BIN ZAYED ROAD

-E311 or Sheikh Mohammed Bin Zayed Road connects Dubai to the other emirates in the UAE – namely, Ajman, Umm al-Quwain and Sharjah.
-Almost 140 km long, the Sheikh Mohammed Bin Zayed Road (E311) passes by the suburban areas of Dubai, like Dubai Silicon Oasis, Arabian Ranches and Mirdif to enter Sharjah.
+E311 or Sheikh Mohammed Bin Zayed Road connects Dubai to the three northern emirates in the UAE – Ajman, Umm Al Quwain and Sharjah.
+Almost 140 km long, the Sheikh Mohammed Bin Zayed Road (E311) passes by the suburban areas of Dubai, like Dubai Silicon Oasis, Arabian Ranches and Mirdif, before making its way into Sharjah.

 This Dubai-Sharjah route is particularly popular because it’s toll-free and a good option for those who live in Sharjah and work in Dubai.
 From Sharjah, the E311 connects to Ajman, leading into Umm Al Quwain and then finally to the E11 in Ras Al Khaimah.